sandin/dwarfexpr/README.md

 $ minidump_stackwalk -s minidump.dmp ./symbols > minidump.dmp.txt
 ```

+NOTE: you must pass in the `-s` parameter to print out the stack memory

 And then convert minidump text file to dwarf context binary file use by dwarfexpr:

 ```